gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 The `log_level` argument can take constants like `ngx.ERR` and `ngx.WARN`.
 Check out [Nginx log level constants](http://wiki.nginx.org/HttpLuaModule#Nginx_log_level_constants) for details.

-There is a hard-coded length limitation on the error messages in the Nginx core.
-It is `2048` bytes at most, including the trailing newlines and the leading timestamps.
-You can manually modify this limit by modifying the `NGX_MAX_ERROR_STR` macro definition in the `src/core/ngx_log.h` file in the Nginx source tree.
-If the message size exceeds this limit, the Nginx core will truncate the message text automatically.
+There is a hard coded `2048` byte limitation on error message lengths in the Nginx core.
+This limit includes trailing newlines and leading time stamps.
+If the message size exceeds this limit, Nginx will truncate the message text accordingly.
+This limit can be manually modified by editing the `NGX_MAX_ERROR_STR` macro definition in the `src/core/ngx_log.h` file in the Nginx source tree.

 ngx.flush
 ---------